Death toll in Pakistan quake climbs to 22 as rescuers assess damage

 The Pakistan military continued to lead search and rescue operations as day broke with fears growing that the death toll may jump again.

-"Damage assessment based on ariel and initial physical survey done -- 22 people lost life including an army soldier," the military's information wing said late Tuesday.
+"Damage assessment based on aerial and initial physical survey done -- 22 people lost life including an army soldier," the military's information wing said late Tuesday.

-The epicentre of the 5.2-magnitude quake was near the Kashmiri city of Mirpur, roughly 20 kilometres (12 miles) north of Jhelum in agricultural Punjab province, according to the US Geological Survey.
+Rain continued to inundate the area after overnight showers turned already damaged roads into muddy thoroughfares where livestock roamed freely.

 Mirpur, a city known for its palatial houses, has strong ties to Britain with the majority of its 450,000 residents carrying both British and Pakistani passports.